Olgasinkevich/rsschool-cv/cv.md

 https://facebook.com/profile.php?id=100000890234031
 https://vk.com/olga_fogosa

-My goal just now - create a comfortable and safe environment for my family.
+My current goal - create a comfortable and safe environment for my family.
 For this reason, I decided to master a new specialty, which will be in demand outside Belarus.
 I believe i can it, becourse i purposeful.
 I have a high level of efficiency and self-organization.
 And I have a great desire to develop.

-Level of english А1.
+My English level is А1.
+Now I am studying in English courses.